hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/shell_review.md

 1. Change directory into the `unix_lesson/` directory.
 2. Take a quick look at the `Mov10_oe_1.subset.fq` file using `less` from `unix_lesson/`, without changing directories.
-3. Move up to your home directory (parent of `unix_lesson/`).
+3. Use a shortcut to move out of the directory to the parent of `unix_lesson/`.
-4. With a single command change directories to the `raw_fastq/` folder.
+4. With a single command change directories in to the `raw_fastq/` folder.
-5. With a shortest possible command change directories back to the home directory.
-6. What does the `~` in the command prompt mean?
+5. What does the `~` in the command prompt mean?
-7. What is the full path to your home directory?
+6. What is the full path to the `unix_lesson` directory?
-8. Change directories to `raw_fastq` and list all the files. (*Hint: you will need to first get into your Downloads directory*)
+8. List all the files in the `raw_fastq` directory.
 8. Modify the above command using the `*` wildcard to only list those files that have "oe" in their names.
-10. How many and which commands have you run so far today?
+10. How many and which commands have you run so far?

 ### Searching and redirection
 Next, we will search our files for specific patterns and redirect the results to file.
 Helpful reference materials are listed below: